Forming a company – what is a statement of capital?

 You can view all the relevant fields from Form IN01 here (the paper equivalent of the online Companies House incorporation process).

-A statement must also be completed when a company is converting from unlimited to limited (using Form SH19) and if the company is reducing its share capital, usually when accompanying a solvency statement.
+A statement must also be completed when a company is converting from unlimited to limited (using Form SH19) and when the company is reducing its share capital, typically accompanying a solvency statement.

 What to include in a statement of capital